Frequently Asked QuestionsLast Updated: February 16th, 2023

-We have compiled a list of questions and answers below and we encourage you to carefully read all of them at the beginning of the case, as this will ensure your case runs smoothly and there are no unexpected legal fees.
-If you have any further questions regarding agreed fixed fees and how we operate, please ask these questions at the start of your case.
+We have compiled a list of questions and answers below and we encourage all our clients to carefully read all of them at the beginning of the case, as this will ensure your case runs smoothly and there are no unexpected legal fees.
+If you have any further questions regarding the agreed fixed fee paid and how we operate, please ask these questions at the start of your case.

 What is an ‘Agreed Fee’?